 What is a urogynecologist?

 Urogynecologists are specialists with training and expertise in the evaluation and treatment of conditions that affect the female pelvic organs and the muscles and connective tissue that support them.
-They complete a residency in Obstetrics and Gynecology (my chosen path) or in Urology, followed by a fellowship in Female Pelvic Medicine and Reconstructive Surgery – that’s the long name for urogynecology.
+They complete a residency in obstetrics and gynecology (my chosen path) or in urology, followed by a fellowship in Female Pelvic Medicine and Reconstructive Surgery – that’s the long name for urogynecology.

 You started as an OB/GYN.
 How did you decide to go into urogynecology?

 Urogynecology is a new specialty trying to solve an existing problem: pelvic floor disorders that interfere with women’s quality of life.
-As an OB/GYN, I am well-versed on the female anatomy and changes a woman’s body goes through during the reproductive years and beyond.
+As a urogynecologist who is also an OB/GYN, I am well-versed on the female anatomy and changes a woman’s body goes through during the reproductive years and beyond.
 In urogynecology, I can apply that expertise to solve more specific problems of the pelvic floor.
 I enjoy the daily challenge of finding easier and more conservative treatments to help women feel better and more confident every day.